Casablanca-class escort carrier: After the war

-Originally, half of their number were to be transferred to the Royal Navy under Lend-Lease, but instead they were retained in the US Navy and the Batch II s were transferred instead as the (the RN's Batch I Bogues were the Attacker class).
+Originally, half of their number were to be transferred to the Royal Navy under Lend-Lease, but instead, they were retained in the US Navy and the Batch II s were transferred, instead, as the (the RN's Batch I Bogues were the Attacker class).

 Ships of the class

 All ships of the Casablanca class were built in Vancouver, Washington, at the Kaiser Shipbuilding Company's Vancouver Shipyard.
-The following ships of the class were constructed.
+Thesee ships of the class were constructed: